jonathan-chen10/react-stale-workflow-test/README.md

 # Stale Workflow Test

 This is a sandbox to test workflows to mark tickets as stale.
+Currently uses a solution using [@actions/stale](https://github.com/actions/stale).

 ### Create React App